 Stay at Il Pellicano– I have stayed in some fabulous hotels in Italy but have not yet made it to the iconic Il Pellicano resort.
 Mario Batali names it as his favorite in all of Italy and I hope to make it to this historic resort in the very near future.
 Located on the coast of Tuscany in Porto Ercole, the hotel was the destination of choice for jet setters in the 60s and 70s.
 It has undergone an amazing renovation and is the epitome of understated elegance and hospitality.
 A perfect spot to celebrate a big birthday or anniversary.

-Chocolate tour in Torino - chocolate and hazelnuts, hazelnuts and chocolate.
-Turin is consider the chocolate capital of Italy and has a long tradition of master chocolatiers making decadent creations.
+Chocolate tour in Torino – chocolate and hazelnuts, hazelnuts and chocolate.
+Turin is considered the chocolate capital of Italy and has a long tradition of master chocolatiers making decadent creations.
 Chocolate tours are hedonistic but so satisfying.
-Any tour that ends with abicerin (a concoction of espresso, chocolate and milk) is pretty much perfect, don’t you think?
+Any tour that ends with abicerin (a concoction of espresso, chocolate, and milk) is pretty much perfect, don’t you think?

 Drive a vintage sports car through Tuscany – I see oversized sunglasses, a fabulous Hermes scarf to keep my hair out of my face, driving mocassins, and bright red lipstick.
 Zipping around the winding roads of the Val D’Orcia, a picnic and a fabulous bottle of red wine in the backseat.
 Hey, it’s my bucket list – a girl can dream, right?

 Feeling inspired?
 Does your bucket list look anything like mine?
-Email me and let’s make your “to do” list your “done” list.
+Contact me and let’s make your “to do” list your “done” list.